llimllib/ytgif/README.md

 -gifsicle:      post-process the image with `gifsicle -O2` -start time:    the time to start the video at
 -finish time:   the time to finish the video at
--nosubs:        do not include subtitles in the outputeven if they're available -sub-lang lang: sub language to choose
+-nosubs:        do not include subtitles in the output even if they're available -sub-lang lang: sub language to choose
 ```